-Virginia’s coronavirus numbers are rising.
+Virginia has seen more than 520,000 coronavirus cases.
 Here’s what you need to know.

 Can I travel out of state?

 Yes, but be mindful that some states have quarantine mandates for out-of-state travelers.
-For example, New York, New Jersey and Connecticut include Virginia on their lists of states whose infection rates are high enough to require a 14-day quarantine period.
+For example, New York, New Jersey and Connecticut include Virginia on their lists of states whose infection rates are high enough to require a 10-day quarantine period.
 If you’re traveling to other states, check with the state and local health departments to see if Virginia is on their list.

 Is it safe to travel by airplane, train or bus?

-Traveling is undoubtedly riskier than staying home.
-Take it from CDC epidemiologist Allison Walker: “There’s really no such thing as safe travel.”
+The Centers for Disease Control and Prevention is recommending that people avoid travel if it’s not necessary.
+As CDC epidemiologist Allison Walker says: “There’s really no such thing as safe travel.”

 Experts debate about the precise risk of air travel.
-While only 44 cases have been definitively linked to flights during a time in which 1.2 billion people flew, that low number is much more attributable to the lack of contact tracing to prove whether someone caught the virus on a plane or somewhere else, rather than the effectiveness of the ventilation systems on airplanes, according to the researcher who compiled the data.
-The CDC estimated that as of September, nearly 11,000 people had been exposed to the virus while on a plane.
+While the rates of infections linked to flying are relatively low, that lis much more attributable to the lack of contact tracing to prove whether someone caught the virus on a plane or somewhere else, rather than the effectiveness of the ventilation systems on airplanes, researchers say.

 That said, trains and buses do not have the same high-tech ventilation systems as planes.
 If you can drive in your personal car, rather than take a bus with others, consider that option instead.
+Meanwhile, the CDC has issued a public health order requiring masks to be worn on planes and trains, train and subway stations, bus terminals and airports throughout the country.

 Are schools in Virginia holding classes in person?